starside/FortranWebAssembly/README.md

 The result of dissassebly is a file called addtwo.ll, which is human readable.
 The .ll file can be converted to webassembly with another tool is the chrisber/llvm-webassembly docker image.
 Specifically, it needs a build of clang with webassembly backend support, which is a custom build at the time of writing this.

+To compile the .ll file in the webassembly docker:

+    llc addtwo.ll

+It will produce a .s file.
+The last step is to run s2wasm

+    s2wasm addtwo.s

+Webassembly will be dumped to stdout.
+This webassembly can be compiled to a form usable by a browser by running an external tool that is easy to build called wat2wasm.

 # Questions